Chronic neck pain is pain in the neck over a long period of time. It usually lasts more than three months. The pain can range from mild to severe.

 Copyright © Nucleus Medical Media, Inc.

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
-Your doctor may refer you to a specialist.
+You may be referred to a specialist.
 Orthopedists specialize in bones and joints.
 A neurologist or neurosurgeon specializes in the nerves and spinal cord.

-Your doctor may need to see images of your spine.
+Images of your spine may be needed.
 This can be done with: X-raysMRI scanCT scanMyelography

 Talk with your doctor about the best plan for you.
 Options include the following: